abishekaditya/QueryBridge/README.md

 # QueryBridge: GraphQL‑to‑Datalog Optimizer

-*Translate GraphQL queries into provably optimal Datalog programs with demand transformation optimization.*
+*Translate GraphQL queries into Datalog programs with demand transformation optimization.*

 ---